 Continue to: Coty (post-1940)

 François Coty was born Joseph Marie François Spoturno in Ajaccio, Corsica in 1874.
 His mother, Marie-Adolphine-Françoise Coti [1852-1877], died when he was only three and his father disappeared a few years later in unknown circumstances, so the boy was largely raised by his great-grand mother, Marie-Josephe Spoturno.
 When Marie-Josephe died in 1887, François was moved to Marseilles to live with his grandmother, Anna Maria Belone Spoturno.
-What he did while in her care is unclear but de Sarrhan suggests that he was selling lace and other fancy goods around the streets of Marseilles in lieu of receiving any schooling (de Sarran, 1990, p.
+What he did while in her care is unclear but de Sarrhan suggests that he was selling lace and other fancy goods around the streets of Marseilles rather than going to school (de Sarran, 1990, p.
 8).

-Between 1893 and 1898, François undertook military service, after which he moved to Paris to work as an unpaid assistant for Emmanuel Arène, a senator for Corsica.
-In 1900, François met and married Yvonne Alexandrine Le Baron [1882-1965] and it was also around this time that he was introduced to Raymond Goëry who owned a pharmacy on the Avenue de la Motte-Piquet.
+Between 1893 and 1898, François underwent military service, after which he moved to Paris to work as an unpaid assistant for Emmanuel Arène, a senator for Corsica.
+In 1900, François met and married Yvonne Alexandrine Le Baron [1882-1965].
+It was also around this time that he was introduced to Raymond Goëry who owned a pharmacy on the Avenue de la Motte-Piquet.
 It appears to have been Goëry who triggered François’ interest in creating perfumes.

 Where Coty got the money to fund all of these ventures is something of a mystery but the suggestion is that financial support came from a variety of sources including: the Chiris family; François Carnot [1872-1960] related through marriage to the Chiris family; the Dubois Le Baron family; and Coty’s grandmother, Anna Marie Belone Spoturno (Toledano & Coty, 2009, p.
 63).

 Coty’s democratisation of perfume was not without its detractors in France.
-In 1890, Aimé Guerlain and Charles Gallet had organised an association of perfume manufacturers, Le Syndicat National de la Parfumerie Française.
-Prestigious perfume houses such as L.T.
-Piver, Guerlain, and Houbigant joined but Coty was consistently refused membership (Jones, 2010, p.
+In 1890, Aimé Guerlain and Charles Gallet had organised an association of perfume manufacturers, Le Syndicat National de la Parfumerie Française and prestigious perfume houses such as L.T.
+Piver, Guerlain, and Houbigant joined.
+Coty however, was consistently refused membership (Jones, 2010, p.
 33).

 Others traded on his success by counterfeiting or copying Coty perfumes.